…and eight reasons why we will still need doctors

 So how long before this transition occurs?

 Healthcare is an industry involving complicated politics, irrational decisions, and legions of people looking for their next paycheck.
-But the seer volume of money in the system is making it a prime target of entrepreneurs all over the world.
+But the sheer volume of money in the system is making it a prime target of entrepreneurs all over the world.

 One of the primary drivers, the Affordable Care Act, is already creating openings, and many changes have already begun.
 Within ten years we will see a radically different healthcare system begin to emerge, but it will take longer for the technology to mature.